MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Press **F5** to build and run the project.

-1. Make sure the app displays an alert when you navigate to a website that doesn't use HTTPS.
+1. Make sure the app displays an alert when you go to a website that doesn't use HTTPS.

 :::image type="content" source="./media/winforms-https.png" alt-text="https" lightbox="./media/winforms-https.png":::